willvieira/ms_STM-managed/manuscript/manuscript.md

 Therefore, plantation of species or genotypes in regions beyond their current range may reduce colonization credit.
 These examples show how we can use ecological knowledge to adapt management practices to reduce colonization credit and extinction debt.

-Before taking actions, we need a theoretical formulation of how forest management affect coloniaziton credit and extinction debt.
+Before taking actions, we need a theoretical formulation of how forest management affect colonization credit and extinction debt.
 Empirical evidence testing the potential of forest management to adapt to climate change is limited, even for the highly discussed assisted migration [@Bucharova2017].
 There is thus a need to formulate a general framework of how management practices affect the mechanisms driving forest dynamics, improving our understanding about its effectiveness and orientate future experiments.
 Here we use the model of @Vissault2020 in which accounts for colonization and extinction dynamics, along with competitieve exclusion and sucession processes to model how the boreal-temperate ecotone responds to climate warming.